 Texas Cookbook Month – Chef Jesse Griffiths Demo

 Monday, October 22 | at 6 p.m. | Austin Public Library, 710 W. Cesar Chavez St.

 Featured Cookbook: Afield: A Chef’s Guide to Preparing and Cooking Wild Game and Fish.
 Library programs and workshops reflect the creative endeavors and diverse interests of the Austin community.
 Free and open to the public.

 Music Bingo Night

 You’ve played trivia.
 You’ve played bingo.
 Now, for the first time Halcyon Mueller is putting them together for music trivia bingo!
 Who needs boring numbers?
 These bingo cards will have pictures of album covers and instead of calling numbers, the MC will be playing audio clips.
 Get 5 in a row, win a prize!
 Halcyon Mueller has a full bar with a great drink selections, delicious coffee and plenty of prizes!
 Free to play.
+We’ve got $2 off Texas Beer & Liquor all night!
 Bring your friends.
 Bingo starts right at 7.

 Hit ‘next’ for more Austin events!

 Tuesday, October 23 | from 4 to 5 p.m. | Austin Central Library, 710 W. Cesar Chavez Rd.